davidpfister/benchmark.f/README.md

 <!-- CONTRIBUTING -->
 ### Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
-So, thank you for considering contributing to *benchmark.f*.
+So, thank you for considering contributing to _benchmark.f_.
 Please review and follow these guidelines to make the contribution process simple and effective for all involved.
-It will help communicate that you respect the time of the developers.
 In return, the developers will help address your problem, evaluate changes, and guide you through your pull requests.

-By contributing to *benchmark.f*, you certify that you own or are allowed to share the content of your contribution under the same license.
+By contributing to _benchmark.f_, you certify that you own or are allowed to share the content of your contribution under the same license.

 ### Style